 6. Mishandling Levies, Child Support, or Garnishments

 While processing payroll you may be responsible to pay a third party if your employee owes money, such as child support.
 If a judgment is made against your employee that will have their wages will be garnished, your business is responsible for withholding a certain amount of their pay and sending the check to the third party directly.
-Margo’s Bookkeeping can also provide financial auditing services for child support and divorce cases.
+MM Accounting and CFO Solutions can also provide financial auditing services for child support and divorce cases.

 9. Not Displaying Wage Posters

 It is a federal requirement to display wage posters.
 If your office is found to be lacking these minimum wage posters you can be convicted and sentenced to 6 months in prison and/or owe a $10,000 fine.
 Margo provides all its clients with proper rules and regulations to make their accounting and bookkeeping process as easy as possible.